AssetSync/asset_sync/README.md

       secret_access_key: 'MY_ACCESS_SECRET'
       bucket: "my_bucket"
       existing_remote_files: "delete"

+If you are using anything other than the US buckets with S3 then you'll want to set the **region**.
+For example with an EU bucket you could set the following

+    production:
+      access_key_id: 'MY_ACCESS_KEY'
+      secret_access_key: 'MY_ACCESS_SECRET'
+      region: 'eu-west-1'

 A rake task is installed with the generator to enhance the rails precompile task by automatically running after it: